для этой страницы,

 PBR (Physically Based Rendering) material is a surface material which simulates more realistic reflections and a lighting model.
 Beyond that, it is easier to create content, because it has few settings that greatly facilitates artists' work.

-To understand how the physically base material (PBM) works and why it is better than mesh_base material you should figure out physical properties of materials in real life.
+To understand how the physically based material (PBM) works and why it is better than the mesh_base material you should figure out physical properties of materials in real life.
 The essential thing of PBM is that all materials are divided into two main groups: metals and dielectrics (nonconductors).